singhmankrit/molecular-dynamics/journal.md

 #### Planning
 - Extend code to more than 2 particles - Done in Week 1
 - Implement Velocity Verlet - In Progress since Week 2 by @npaarts
+- Energy plots of total, kinetic and potential energies - Done in Week 1
 - Structure Code properly
    - Move initialization to separate file, debug print should be in utilities - @npaarts
    - Different simulators in one file, plotting in another file, input as config - @rjuyal